The Soil, Base Layer and Living Medium of a Hot Spring

 Immediately below the vegetation, we find a large number of micro-organisms (invisible to the naked eye) and animals (earthworms, etc.) distributed in these first two layers:

-→ The outermost O layer, also known as ‘litter‘ (Litière in French), is home to a great deal of biological activity.
-In the first few centimetres, micro-organisms have to break down the accumulated organic matter: freshly fallen plant debris, animal waste and human waste.
+→ The outermost O-layer, also known as the litter (in French, litière), is home to a great deal of biological activity.
+In the first few centimetres, micro-organisms have to break down the organic matter that has accumulated: freshly fallen plant debris, animal waste and human waste.
 It consists mainly of humus, plant debris and animal waste.

-→ Layer A : Immediately below this is the topsoil (Terre arable in French), which is rich in organic matter and 10 to 30 cm or more thick.
+Layer A : Immediately below this is the topsoil (in French, terre arable), rich in organic matter and 10 to 30 cm or more thick.
 It consists of a mixture of humus and minerals and is very important for plant growth.

 The presence and diversity of micro-organisms is also very high in the immediate vicinity of plant roots : ferns, grasses, etc.

 One indicator of the abundance of micro-organisms is the formation of humus.
-Humus is the organic matter produced by an entire ecosystem of microscopic creatures that are very active in the top layer of the soil, decomposing organic matter from plant waste (leaves, bark, wood, pollen, etc.) and animal waste.
+Humus is the organic matter produced by an entire ecosystem of microscopic creatures that are very active in the top layer of the soil.
+These creatures break down organic matter from plant waste (leaves, bark, wood, pollen, etc.) and animal waste.

 This process is known as humification.
 Humus is the blackish-brown soil found in soils.
 It contains many nutrients useful to plants, including nitrogen, one of the most important.